New York State Route 17: Designation and early changes

-Conversion to expressway
+Late 20th century conversion into expressway and later improvements

 The explosive growth of the tourism industry in the Catskill Mountains region, which began in the 1930s and intensified after World War II, stretched the rural road to its limits.
 Scores of hotels, resorts and bungalow colonies attracted hundreds of thousands of vacationing New Yorkers, whose cars left the two-lane NY 17 hopelessly jammed in summer.
 Many towns, especially the fairly large city of Middletown, were paralyzed on Friday evenings and Sunday afternoons in the summertime, as traffic passed through local downtowns and their traffic lights.
 In addition, the tight turns and steep inclines along the route led to numerous fatal crashes, including two milk tanker truck crashes in the mid-1950s.
 In response, New York State officials planned a four-lane replacement, the first free long-distance expressway in the state and one of the earliest in the United States.
 It would replace intersections with well-spaced access ramps, separate grades with flyovers, and allow safe travel at up to 65 mi/h.

 The first segment of the new highway extended from Fair Oaks to Goshen, bypassing the city of Middletown to the northeast.
 It opened to traffic in July 1951 as a realignment of NY 17.
 As more sections of the freeway—known as the Quickway—opened up during the 1950s and 1960s, NY 17 was moved onto them.
-The Quickway was completed by 1968, connecting Binghamton to Harriman by way of a continuous, mostly limited-access highway.
+The Quickway was completed by 1968, connecting Binghamton to Harriman by way of a continuous expressway.
 Farther west, plans were also in the works to build an expressway across the Southern Tier.
 The highway was first proposed by New York Governor Thomas Dewey in 1953, and the first sections of the Southern Tier Expressway were completed in the mid-1960s.
 At the time, NY 17 followed the entirety of two of the four open sections (Steamburg to Salamanca and Owego to the Broome County line) and part of a third (Corning to Lowman via Elmira).